-Motor vehicle accidents still prove to be the most common cause of personal injury and death in the United States.
-We know injuries can occur at any time, right here in our hometown.
-Whether you are driving a vehicle, riding a bicycle or walking down the street, you can be injured by an oncoming vehicle at any time.
+Auto accidents still prove to be the most common cause of personal injury and death in the United States.
+Whether you are driving a vehicle, riding a bicycle, or walking down a street, you can be injured by an oncoming vehicle at any time.
 In these cases, you need strong legal representation from seasoned auto accident attorneys.

 Every Florida resident who owns a motor vehicle is required to purchase no-fault auto insurance.
 This is also true for certain non-Florida residents.
 Personal Injury Protection (PIP) is included in this required insurance coverage.
 Regardless of who was at fault for your accident, your PIP insurance may be able to pay most of your medical bills.
-The benefits payable, however, depend on the amount and type of coverage.
+The benefits payable, however, depend on your insurance amount and the type of coverage it provides.

-Let us share more information with you from our team of Tallahassee attorneys.
-Under a basic no-fault PIP policy in Florida, your insurance may pay:
+Under the basic no-fault PIP policy in Florida, your insurance may pay:

-If you receive serious injuries from a motor vehicle accident that result in some form of permanent injury, Florida law entitles you, or your personal representative, to bring a claim against the at-fault party.
-Permanent injuries from a motor vehicle accident can include scarring, or permanent physical impairment.
+If you receive serious injuries from an auto accident that result in some form of permanent injury, Florida law entitles you, or your personal representative, to bring a claim against the at-fault party.
+Permanent injuries from a motor vehicle accident can include scarring or permanent physical impairment.

 Florida Law allows you to recover the full extent of your damages above and beyond the benefits provided by your no-fault insurance coverage.
 These additional damages include items such as: